Skip to Main Content

 There are many, many different branded products and insecticide chemicals used for mosquito control.
 All available EPA-registered products fall into one of two chemistry categories – pyrethroids or organophosphates.
 These two chemistry classes use different “modes of action” to disrupt the mosquito’s nervous systems and ultimately kill adult mosquitoes.

 The need to develop a new mode of action for adult mosquito control is great.
 It has been well over 30 years since a new class of chemistry or mode of action has been introduced for public health mosquito control use.
 To extend the useful life of all available mosquito control products, rotating products from both chemistry classes and routinely monitoring local mosquito populations for resistance is product stewardship best practice.
+Clarke is also at the forefront of research and development, seeking new modes of action that will ensure mosquito control products remain effective for years to come.

 What is the Best Time of Day to Spray for Mosquitoes?